lejhy/Gizmoball/README.md

 # Gizmoball

-An implementation of a 3rd year group coursework assignment at Strathclyde, a sandbox Pinball like game with an editor.
+An implementation of a 3rd year group coursework assignment at Strathclyde, a sandbox Pinball like game with a level editor.

 ## Features
 * Cool physics engine